AutoSponge/stack/README.md

 * Stacks can pause execution to return a continuation object
 * Continuations can be used for asynchronous processing or debugging

+Promises Aware:
+* Uses the when.js implementation of promises to defer execution

 Branching Logic:
 * Stacks can return other stacks to dynamically branch a process
 * Stacks can modify the stack structure while processing